philodendron verrucosum

 Does Philo Verrucosum Bloom?

 This Ecuador philodendron plant can produce a 4 to 8-inch (10-20cm) long inflorescence.
 Colors are variable from green through pink to white.
-Flowering is infrequent in indoor specimens, with many growers choosing to remove inflorescences early to promote better foliage growth.
+Flowering is infrequent in indoor plants, with many growers choosing to remove inflorescences early to promote better foliage growth during spring and summer.

 Is Philo Verrucosum Toxic?